QianqianQ/local-landmarks-map/README.md

 ### Map Configuration
 The application uses OpenStreetMap tiles by default.
 Leaflet configuration can be modified in the Angular map component.

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
-4. Commit your changes: `git commit -am 'Add feature'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.